tanaes/whopping_Voron_mods/kinematic_bed/README.md

 You press the bed down until you're sure the spherical nuts are all indexed against the pins, then tighten the M3x8 BHCS to fix the rear mount.

-If you used the install helper print, remove it now.
+If you used the install helper printed part, remove it now.

 ### Step 5: Preload leaf springs